burninggoose/mevn-stack-task/README.md

 Api is build with express and mongoose and uses [swagger-jsdoc](https://www.npmjs.com/package/swagger-jsdoc) for generating Swagger documentation from commentaries in code.

-requirements:
+Requirements:

 - nodejs v10.8.0
 - mongodb v4.0.0

 ### Startup

-Firsly, you need to specify your mongodb connection URI inside .env file in the root of project.
+Firstly, you need to specify your mongodb connection URI inside .env file in the root of project.
 After that you can start project by running this commands:

 ```bash